lagerimsi-ds/debian-buster_bluetooth_aptX-LDAC/README.md

 # debian-buster_bluetooth_aptX-LDAC
 Script installing aptX and LDAC codecs for bluetooth devices on Debian 10 buster.

+Choose backports turned on to install as deb-packages.

 What does it do?
+-
 - Install the required sofware packages
+- Backup the original libraries as <libname>.bak in their original folder.
 - Clone the required sources from the EHfive project site.
 - Compile them
 - install them